Lombiq/NodeJs-Extensions/Readme.md

 ## Prerequisites

-1. On Windows, you need to [enable long paths](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell#enable-long-paths-in-windows-10-version-1607-and-later) to support the deep directory structure PNPM generates.
+To use this project, you will most of all need [Node.js](https://nodejs.org/) and [PNPM](https://pnpm.io) (for package management and script execution).

+❕ Please follow our recommended setup guides for [Windows](Lombiq.NodeJs.Extensions/Docs/Setup-Windows.md) or [Linux](Lombiq.NodeJs.Extensions/Docs/Setup-Linux.md), as applicable. ❕

-2. [Node.js](https://nodejs.org/) has to be installed.
-We recommend using the latest LTS version.
-Should you need an older version for some reason, try to use **v16.9** or above, or **v14.19** or above, as those allow the usage of `pnpm` without prior installation.
+- Should you need an older Node.js version for some reason, try to use **v16.9** or above, or **v14.19** or above, as those allow the usage of `pnpm` via `corepack` without any additional installation.
-   - On Unix-like systems, please follow our [Recommended Setup](Lombiq.NodeJs.Extensions/Docs/Linux.md) guide.
-3. We use [PNPM](https://pnpm.io/) for package management and script execution.
-If you use any of the versions recommended above, no further steps are needed.
-   - On older Node.js versions than the above, install PNPM version 7 globally like this: `npm install pnpm@next-7 --global`.
+- On Node.js versions older than the recommended ones, install PNPM globally like this: `npm install pnpm --global`.
-4. Visual Studio users should add the Node.js installation path to the list of ["External Web Tools"](https://devblogs.microsoft.com/dotnet/customize-external-web-tools-in-visual-studio-2015/) to ensure VS uses the same version that's used from the command line.
-To configure this:
-   1. Start Visual Studio without opening any solution.
-   2. Open Tools → Options → Projects and Solutions → Web Package Management → External Web Tools.
-   3. Add _C:\Program Files\NodeJs_ to the list and move it to the top.

 ## Installation